kubeflow/website/content/en/docs/components/pipelines/v2/quickstart.md

 <style type="text/css">
 summary::marker {
-    font-size: 25px;
+    font-size: 1.5rem;
+}
+summary {
+    margin-bottom: 1.5rem;
 }
 </style>

 <!-- TODO: add UI screenshots for final pipeline -->
 This tutorial helps you get started with KFP.

 Before you begin, you need the following prerequisites:

   * **An existing Kubernetes cluster**: If you don't have a Kubernetes cluster, see [Installation][installation] for instructions about how to get one.